jundalisay/sp/content/en/research/schopenhauer/world/vol-3/chapter-34.md

 always afford merely a temporary, not a complete and final, satisfaction.
 For they always give merely a fragment, an example instead of the rule, not the whole, which can only be given in the universality of the conception.
-For this, therefore, thus for 18 This chapter is connected with § 49 of the first volume.
-174 The World as Will and Idea (Vol. 3 of 3) reflection and in the abstract, to give an answer which just on that account shall be permanent and suffice for always, is the task of philosophy.
+For this, therefore, thus for reflection and in the abstract, to give an answer which just on that account shall be permanent and suffice for always, is the task of philosophy.
 However, we see here upon what the relationship of philosophy to the fine arts rests, and can conclude from that to